 Can you live with less?
 Sure.

-But what's the point of living in Bangkok if you can't take part to the events, try new restaurants/activities and make the most of it?
+But what's the point of living in Bangkok if you can't enjoy everything the city and Thailand have to offer.

-I don’t see how you can spend that much money in Bangkok.
+Unless you're into luxury stuff, I don’t see how you could spend more than that in Bangkok for normal expenses.

 Oh, unless you get that sick penthouse overlooking the city, with a jacuzzi and naked…

 And if you want to know how the cost of living compare to other big cities in SEA and the rest of the world here's a really interesting piece by BK Magazine :

 Now if you want to know about the life of an expat in Bangkok, from the visa to the apps you need on your phone, click here.